Stefa1994/3D-CLoST/README.md

 # License

-DeepST is released under the MIT License (refer to the LICENSE file for details).
+3D_CloST is released under the MIT License (refer to the LICENSE file for details).